rome/tools/website/src/_includes/docs/formatter.md

 ## Formatter

-You try rome formatter in two ways:

-- you can use the formatter via [our VS Code extension](https://marketplace.visualstudio.com/items?itemName=rome.rome).
-- you can download a small CLI directly from our [release page](https://github.com/rome/tools/releases)
+You can use the Rome formatter via our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=rome.rome) or by downloading our CLI directly from our  [release page](https://github.com/rome/tools/releases).

-> WARNING: both CLI and VSCode extensions are packaged with separated binaries, which means that if you don't
+> WARNING: both the CLI and the VS Code extension are packaged with separated binaries, which means that if you don't
 > use our default options, you will have to make sure to **pass them to both the extension AND the CLI**.
->
-> This might be the case where you want to try to use the CLI in a CI environment.
 >
 > This is a temporary choice to allow people to play with our formatter.
 This will change in the near future.